unclehowell/os.hotspotbnb.com/modes/extender/README.md

 </tr>
 <tr style="text-align: center;">
 <td style="width: 20px; text-align: justify;" colspan="2">&nbsp;
-<p>In Extender Mode Wave displays its Menu &amp; Apps on any HDMI connected display.
-Typing 'Wave' into your mobiles web browser will also allow you to select and control the display.</p>
+<p>In Extender Mode Unclehowell displays its Menu &amp; Apps on any HDMI connected display.
+Typing 'Unclehowell' into your mobiles web browser will also allow you to select and control the display.</p>
 <p>&nbsp;</p>
 </td>
 </tr>